sctg-development/ai-outlook/README.md

 6. Follow any additional prompts to complete the installation process.

 Note: The exact steps may vary slightly depending on your organization's Microsoft 365 configuration.
 If you encounter any issues, please contact your IT administrator for assistance.

+## Installation on Outlook Web

+To install the AI Outlook Add-in on Outlook web, follow these steps:

+1. Open Outlook on the web and sign in to your account.
+2. Download the latest [manifest.xml](https://outlook.addin.pp.ua/manifest.xml) or build yours.
+3. Navigate to Settings > Integrated applications.
+4. Click on "Load customized applications" (or a similar option for adding custom add-ins).
+5. Upload the XML file you downloaded in step 2.
+6. Follow any additional prompts to complete the installation process.

+Note: The icon may not appear in the ribbon immediately after installation.
+If you don't see it, try refreshing the page or restarting your browser.

 ## Usage